-Teaching Style V International Environmental Law (2 SWS, 3 CP) Prerequisites None Performance Assessment Written or oral exam (ungraded) Workload Active participation in 1 course: 30 hours Preparation and follow-up: 40 hours Assessment component determined by instructor: 20 hours Total: 90 hours Credit Points 3 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Reference to Other Modules C4 Global Policy and Governance M15 Conservation, Science and Communication Responsible for the Module Remote Sensing, University of Würzburg Structural Content Remote Sensing, University of Würzburg; Zoological Society of London Learning Objectives The course provides an overview of the challenges associated with scientific communication while discussing the potential for remote sensing to support real-world conservation efforts.
+Teaching Style V International Environmental Law (2 SWS, 3 CP) Prerequisites None Performance Assessment Written or oral exam (ungraded) Workload Active participation in 1 course: 30 hours Preparation and follow-up: 40 hours Assessment component determined by instructor: 20 hours Total: 90 hours Credit Points 3 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Reference to Other Modules C4 Global Policy and Governance M15 Conservation, Science and Communication Responsible for the Module Biogeography, UBT Structural Content Zoological Society of London Learning Objectives The course provides an overview of the challenges associated with scientific communication while discussing the potential for remote sensing to support real-world conservation efforts.
 At the end of this course, the students will have acquired a good understanding of the multiple factors shaping the success of management actions on the ground.
 They will also be provided with an overview of the institutions and policies relevant to natural resource management at the European and international scales.
 Importantly, this course aims to help support the development of critical thinking and decision making among students, while enhancing their presentation skills.
 Course Content This course will present previously acquired knowledge in the light of current conservation needs.
 Faced with a suite of classical conservation issues and possible responses (e.g., invasive species management, translocations, REDD projects, protected area creation), the students will learn to appreciate the pros and cons of various scientific approaches and implementation processes.
 A major component of this course will be to provide students with the chance to apply knowledge acquired in previous modules to defend their envisaged solution to typical conservation challenges.
 Actual conservation projects will therefore be developed by small teams of students, and presented to the whole group at the end of the course.
-Teaching Style S/Ü Advanced Methods in Nature Conservation (2 SWS, 3 CP) Prerequisites None Performance Assessment Seminar presentation (ungraded) Workload Active participation in 1 course: 30 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 30 hours Total: 90 hours Credit Points 3 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Global Change Ecology Reference to Other Modules B7 Remote Sensing in Biodiversity Research M5 Remote Sensing M16 Modeling Ecosystem Functions with the Soil and Water Assessment Tool (SWAT) Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives The Soil and Water Assessment Tool (SWAT) is a widely used, powerful simulation model to predict the impacts of climate and land use change on hydrology and matter fluxes in large river basins.

-The objective of this module is to teach the major principles and theoretical background of this model, and the practical application for the investigation, interpretation, and assessment of environmental problems.
+Teaching Style S/Ü Advanced Methods in Nature Conservation (2 SWS, 3 CP) Prerequisites None Performance Assessment Seminar presentation (ungraded) Workload Active participation in 1 course: 30 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 30 hours Total: 90 hours Credit Points 3 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Global Change Ecology Reference to Other Modules B7 Remote Sensing in Biodiversity Research M5 Remote Sensing M16 Modeling Ecosystem Functions with the Soil and Water Assessment Tool (SWAT) Responsible for the Module Ecological Services, UBT Structural Content The Soil and Water Assessment Tool (SWAT) is a widely used, powerful simulation model used to predict the impacts of climate, land use and management changes on hydrology and matter fluxes in river basins of various sizes.
+The objective of this module is to teach the major principles and theoretical background of the SWAT model, and its practical application for the investigation, interpretation, and assessment of environmental issues.